Client: Gardens British Columbia

 In addition to designing Gardens British Columbia’s new identity, Gardens BC was looking to launch a robust website featuring their new look.
 The site’s primary objective is to showcase the diversity and beauty of the province’s gardens, the primary audience is tourists with a secondary audience of local residents.

 The fully-responsive website incorporates a province-wide garden directory with planned trips with their Member Gardens at the forefront.
-The website brings together top-tier tourism destinations such as The Butchart Gardens in Victoria, Dr Sun Yat-Sen Classical Chinese Garden in Vancouver, as well as featured partners including Communities in Bloom; which work with communities beautifying public spaces in cities and towns across Canada.
+The website brings together top-tier tourism destinations such as The Butchart Gardens in Victoria, Dr. Sun Yat-Sen Classical Chinese Garden in Vancouver, and featured partners including Communities in Bloom; which work with communities beautifying public spaces in cities and towns across Canada.
 Each member and partner garden has a feature page that provides general information, photos, video, contact info, and social channels.
 The site also features Events and News sections to showcase seasonal highlights, awards, breaking news and upcoming events.

-The front page features three randomly loading Member Gardens and a footer that pulls together events from all the gardens as well as the latest garden news.
+The front page features three randomly loading Member Gardens and a footer that pulls together events from all the gardens and the latest garden news.

 The website was made to be a useful tool when you’re out on the road and need to look something up – and performs well on mobile devices.

-Each Member Garden gets their own page on the website.
+Each Member Garden gets its own page on the website.
 These pages are designed to be a clean and consistent layout to let the natural beauty of individual gardens shine through.
-Each garden page features rich descriptions, a photo library, video and customizable sections to showcase amenities such as wedding and special event rentals as well as news and events for each garden.
+Each garden page features detailed descriptions, a photo library, video and customizable sections to showcase amenities such as wedding and special event rentals as well as news and events for each garden.

 UBC Botanical Garden and the Bloedel Floral Conservatory Member pages side-by-side; different garden’s information appears consistently across all the pages.